gautam0826/FMLS-Projections/README.md

 ## Objectives:
 ------
  - Create a system to aid the decision-making of fantasy players by distinguishing MLS players who are likely to perform well in Fantasy MLS from those who will not.
  - Create a system where it is easy to try and robustly compare different approaches to achieve objective #1.
 Be able to compare state-of-the-art machine learning models with simple heuristics-based models, and classification approaches with regression approaches.
+People can comfortably plug-in and integrate their own ideas for data transformations and modeling.
  - Make sure predictions are explainable and informative.
 Using techniques like Shapley values can help tell fantasy players why the model predicted the values it predicted, which is more helpful than telling players to blindly trust the model's judgement.
 Also knowing a predictive distribution instead of just a number greatly helps assess potential risk.
  - Reduce the difficulty of people trying to run or work on this project.
 The project should be able to run completely on a laptop without cloud services necessary, and the python scripts should all be individually executable instead of using external commands.
- - Create a module where people can comfortably plug-in and integrate their own ideas for data transformations and models.

 ## Details:
 ------